What is a wasp sting allergy?

 - abdominal pain and diarrhoea

 - gasping for air

 The above-mentioned symptoms occur a few minutes after being stung and may last more for longer than 24 hours.
 A wasp sting may also onset anaphylaxis (cardiopulmonary arrest and collapse).

 There are some specific tests you can do within three weeks of being stung, which can confirm if you’re allergic to wasp stings.
 However, these tests may in turn cause an allergic reaction if you have a severe form of allergy.
 That is why you should get them done in a specialised allergy centre.
 After being stung, the specialist will also examine you and take a blood sample.

 Wasps tend to be more aggressive compared to bees and other insects.
 There are several reasons why you have higher chances of being stung by a wasp:

-- Wasps are attracted by sugar, fruits, meat and garbage: that is why they build their nests near houses;
+- Wasps are attracted to sugar, fruits, meat and garbage.
+That is why they build their nests near houses.

 - Whereas bees die when they sting someone, wasps can sting more than once.